astronomy-commons/hipscat-import/docs/guide/index_table.rst

 -------------------------------------------------------------------------------

-For this pipeline, you will need to have already transformed your catalog into hipscat parquet format.
+For this pipeline, you will need to have already transformed your catalog into hats parquet format.
 Provide the path to the catalog data with the argument ``input_catalog_path``.

 ``indexing_column`` is required, and is the column that you would like to create